MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 The module ``reliability.Fitters`` provides many probability distribution fitting functions.
 Many of these functions can accept left or right censored data, although the location shifted distributions (any distribution with γ>0) will not accept left censored data.
 A discussion on why this is the case is presented at the end of this section.
 All distributions in the Fitters module are named with their number of parameters (i.e. Fit_Weibull_2P uses α,β, whereas Fit_Weibull_3P uses α,β,γ).
 This is intended to remove ambiguity about what distribution you are fitting.

 Distributions are fitted simply by using the desired function and specifying the data as failures, right_censored, or left_censored data.
 You cannot specify both left and right censored data at the same time.
 You must have at least as many failures as there are distribution parameters or the fit would be under-constrained.
 Once fitted, the results are assigned to an object and the fitted parameters can be accessed by name, as shown in the examples below.
 The goodness of fit criterions are also available as AICc (Akaike Information Criterion corrected) and BIC (Bayesian Information Criterion), though these are more useful when comparing the fit of multiple distributions such as in the `Fit_Everything <https://reliability.readthedocs.io/en/latest/Fitting%20all%20available%20distributions%20to%20data.html>`_ function.
+As a matter of convenience, each of the modules in Fitters also generates a distribution object that has the parameters of the fitted distribution.

 The supported distributions for failures and right censored data are: